U.S. Relations With Zambia

 The United States established diplomatic relations with Zambia in 1964, following its independence from the United Kingdom.
 Zambia saw single-party rule from independence until 1973, when it formally became a one-party state.
 In 1991, Zambia began adopting multi-party democracy and a more liberalized economy.
 Zambia's economic growth has not benefited the many rural and urban Zambians who continue to live in poverty.
-The Zambian Government is pursuing an economic diversification program to reduce the economy's reliance on the copper industry.
-The country's primary challenges are to promote broad-based, inclusive economic growth, maintain adherence to democratic and constitutional principles, reduce its debt, create employment, and develop its human capital.
+The Zambian government is pursuing a national development plan to reduce the economy's reliance on the copper industry.
+The country's primary challenges are to improve governance issues; promote broad-based, inclusive economic growth; maintain adherence to democratic and constitutional principles; reduce its debt; create employment; and develop its human capital.

 The United States and Zambia enjoy cordial relations.
 U.S. goals in Zambia include reducing widespread poverty and building and sustaining a democratic, well-governed country that contributes positively to regional stability.
-The United States works closely with the Zambian Government to defeat the HIV/AIDS pandemic that is widespread but stabilizing in Zambia, to promote economic growth and development, and to bring about political reform by promoting democratic principles and responsible government.
+The United States works closely with the Zambian government to defeat the HIV/AIDS pandemic that is widespread but stabilizing in Zambia, to promote economic growth and development, and to bring about political reform by promoting democratic principles and a responsible and responsive government.

 U.S. Assistance to Zambia

 U.S. assistance to Zambia is robust, totaling close to $500 million annually.
-U.S. assistance fights HIV/AIDS; expands and improves the quality of health and education opportunities; fights HIV/AIDS; strengthens democratic and accountable governance; provides clean water and improves sanitation; helps create trade and business development opportunities; and builds Zambian capacity to promote regional peace, security, and stability.
+U.S. assistance fights HIV/AIDS; expands and improves the quality of health and education opportunities; strengthens democratic and accountable governance; provides clean water and improves sanitation; helps create trade and business development opportunities; and builds Zambian capacity to promote regional peace, security, and stability.

 Bilateral Economic Relations

 Zambia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Zambia include vehicles, machinery, baking-related goods, and optic and medical instruments.
-U.S. imports from Zambia include, copper, cobalt, precious stones (emeralds), food stuffs, and cotton.
+U.S. exports to Zambia include vehicles, machinery, rubber, and electrical machinery.
+U.S. imports from Zambia include copper, cobalt, precious stones (emeralds), and food stuffs (coffee, tea, honey, and spices).
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa (COMESA), of which Zambia is a member.